angulardart/site-angulardart/src/angular/guide/router/index.md

 ### Router outlet

-When the browser URL for this application becomes `/heroes`, the router matches that URL to the `RouteDefinition` named `Heroes` and displays the `HeroesComponent` _after_ a `RouterOutlet` that you've placed in the host view's HTML.
+When the browser URL for this app becomes `/#/heroes`, the router matches that URL to the `RouteDefinition` named `Heroes` and displays the `HeroesComponent` _after_ a `RouterOutlet` that you've placed in the host view's HTML.